Audiomachine

 Audiomachine is an American production music company based in Beverly Hills, California.
 The company was founded by Paul Dinletir and Carol Sovinski in August 2005, producing music composed by Paul Dinletir and Kevin Rix.

 About the company

-Audiomachine mainly produces music for movie trailers and advertisements, but recently its music has also been featured in the 2010, 2012 and 2014 Olympic games official program labeled as Epic Music.
+Audiomachine initially focused on producing music for movie trailers and advertisements.
+Its music has also been featured in the 2010, 2012 and 2014 Olympic games official program labeled as Epic Music.